Chris Long: St. Louis Rams

 In 2011, Chris Long decided to change his jersey number from 72 to his former collegiate number 91, which was previously worn by Leonard Little.
 On September 17, 2011, the Rams and Long agreed to a restructuring of his contract to free money under the salary cap.
 The restructured deal included a $12.1 million signing bonus and a base salary in excess of $10 million in 2012.
 Including the prorated signing bonus amount, Long had an $18.3 million cap number for the 2012 season.

 On October 30, 2011, Long had a career-high 3 sacks versus the New Orleans Saints and was named Sports Illustrated's NFC Defensive Player of the Week for his efforts.
 And for the second consecutive season he led the NFL in quarterback disruptions.
 Long also led the Rams in quarterback hurries with 15 and quarterback hits with 16.
 He was voted as an alternate to the Pro Bowl for the second time.

 On July 29, 2012, Long and the Rams agreed to a four-year contract extension.
 The extension added $50 million over 4 years, with $27 million guaranteed.
 Counting the existing year of contract (2012) which was reworked in 2011, Long's overall deal ended up at $60 million over 5 years, with $37 million guaranteed.

 In 2012 Long led the Rams in sacks with 11.5 and again led the team in quarterback hits (24) and hurries (50).
 Additionally, according to Football Outsiders.com Long led NFL defensive ends in hurries for the third straight season.
 On December 30, 2012, Long tied a career-high of 3 sacks versus the Seattle Seahawks.
 He was also voted as a Pro Bowl alternate for the third time.

-On October 24, 2013, Long was ejected and fined $15,750 for throwing a punch at Carolina Panthers offensive lineman Chris Scott early in the third quarter.
+On October 24, 2013, Long was ejected and fined $15,750 for throwing a punch at Carolina Panthers guard Chris Scott early in the third quarter.
 Against the Colts, Long recovered an Andrew Luck fumble and ran it in for a touchdown, his first NFL score, and was named co-NFC Defensive Player of the Week by Sports Illustrated (along with Robert Quinn).
 Long ended the 2013 season with 8.5 sacks and took his career total to 50.5 sacks and was named to the All-Fundamentals teams for the second consecutive season.
 Also in 2013 Long was voted first alternate defensive end to the Pro Bowl, the fourth consecutive season he was an alternate.
 Once again for the sixth consecutive season he led the Rams teams in quarterback pressures with 39, but was second in quarterback hits to All-Pro Robert Quinn.

 On September 10, 2014, Rams head coach Jeff Fisher announced Long would spend two months recovering from ankle surgery.
 The injury reduced Long's 2014 season to six games.